YusefAN/leap-climsim-kaggle-5th/README.md

 The 556 element inputs were separated into column inputs (60x9 = 540) and global inputs (1x16).
 The global inputs were then repeated 60 times and concatenated to the columns to form a (60x25) input to our models.
 Engineered features, described in the individual model sections, are added as additional columns.
 All inputs and outputs, including engineered features, were standardized using their mean and standard deviation without any additional transformations.

 The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the script provided in the main ClimSim repository, into parquet files corresponding to the folder name.
 The parquet files were uploaded as Kaggle datasets.
 The full low-res and aqua-planet datasets were used.
 The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the [script](https://github.com/leap-stc/ClimSim/blob/main/for_kaggle_users.py) provided in the main ClimSim repository, into parquet files corresponding to the folder name.
 The parquet files were uploaded as Kaggle datasets.
-For more details, refer to the ./preprocessing folder.

 ### Low-Res-High-Res-Mixed